HuizhouGrocery/IMS-MariaDB/README.md

 pyinstaller --onefile --name Huizhou-IMS -i logo.png --windowed IMS-MariaDB.py
 ```

-For now, it is same as sqlite database.
-Other PCs can not access your MariaDB database in your current PC even you are using this app.
+For now, it is the same as SQLite database.
+Other PCs can not access your MariaDB database on your current PC, even using this app.
 Why?
-We need to let our current PC become server in one LAN network.
+We need to let our current PC become a server in one LAN network.
 <br/>
 <br/>
 Have you heard of mad-scientists' flask?
 We are using programmers' flask to let it work.
 Let us run both commands below.